c3lang/c3docs-old/docs/macros.md

 ## Escape macros

-Usually macro will generate its own scope, so that break, return, continue and goto only stays valid inside of the macro's "scope".
+Usually macro will generate its own scope, so that break, return, continue and next only stays valid inside of the macro's "scope".
 A `return` from inside a macro does not normally escape the scope into which it's called:

 ```
 macro void @foo() { return; }